BeatrisIlieva/softuni-courseworks/README.md

 8. Order History:

      Registered users can enjoy a shopping experience with the added convenience of an order history feature.
 Every purchase made by a registered user is meticulously recorded and stored, allowing them to effortlessly track their order history.

+15. Enhanced Form Display: Customizing Labels and Utilizing Placeholders:

+     In this implementation, default Django form labels have been removed, creating a cleaner and more streamlined appearance.
+Instead, placeholders have been implemented, offering users intuitive cues within the form fields.
+This enhancement not only improves aesthetics but also ensures a more user-friendly and modern form interaction.

+13. User-Friendly Error Messages:

+     Enhancing user experience, our system features custom error messages that provide clear and concise feedback.
+These messages are designed to be user-friendly, allowing customers to easily understand and address any issues that may arise.
+Notably, these error messages are conveniently dismissible with a simple click, ensuring a seamless and non-intrusive interaction.

 14. Logout Functionality: